left2right/kafka-mose/README.md

  make

- this will use rebar get application dependens, compile the application and generate the application, you could find kafka-offset-monitor directory under rel directory which is used for runing kafkaOffsetMonit...
+ this will use rebar get application dependens, compile the application and generate the application, you could find kafka-mose directory under rel directory which is used for runing kafkaMose...

-4. configure kafka-offset-monitor
+4. configure kafka-mose
- edit the sys.config file in rel/kafkaOffsetMonit/release/$APP_VSN/sys.config for specific use, For example:
+ edit the sys.config file in rel/kafkaMose/release/$APP_VSN/sys.config for specific use, For example:

   edit kafka hosts, lager log directory and so on.

-Use kafka-offset-monitor
+Use kafka-mose
 ---------------
-You can use the `kafkaOffsetMonit` command line administration script to start and stop kafkaOffsetMonit.
+You can use the `kafkaMose` command line administration script to start and stop kafkaMose.
 For example:
- - cd ./rel/kafkaOffsetMonit/
+ - cd ./rel/kafkaMose/
- - ./bin/kafkaOffsetMonit start
+ - ./bin/kafkaMose start
- - ./bin/kafkaOffsetMonit stop
+ - ./bin/kafkaMose stop